KUMC Religious Accommodations Policy

 Procedures for Seeking Religious Accommodations

 KU Medical Center’s accommodation process establishes a system of open communication with students and employees to specifically discuss and take action to reasonably accommodate student and employee needs.
-Students seeking a religious accommodation should complete the accommodation request form and submit it, along with any supporting documentation, to the Associate Dean for Academic Affairs for their school.
+Students seeking a religious accommodation should complete the accommodation request form and submit it, along with any supporting documentation, to the Associate Dean for Student Affairs for their school.
 Employees seeking a religious accommodation should also complete the accommodation request form and submit it, and any supporting documentation, to Human Resources.
 KU Medical Center will provide reasonable accommodation for religious observances and requirements when students and employees bring such matters to KU Medical Center’s attention and a reasonable accommodation can be identified.
 A reasonable accommodation is one that eliminates the conflict between a student or employee’s beliefs or practices and program or job requirements, without causing an undue hardship to KU Medical Center.

 Accommodation requests will be reviewed on a case-by-case basis and in consideration of such factors as: the fundamental requirements of the applicable academic program and/or technical standards, cost, the essential functions of an individual’s job, the duties of others in the department or job group, any effects of the accommodation on the department, co-workers or academic program, the duration of the accommodation request, and the availability of alternative accommodations.
 The approval or denial of the request will be communicated to the requester, via e-mail, by the appropriate Associate Dean or Human Resources representative within 10 business days.
 Depending on the circumstances surrounding the accommodation requested (duration, type, setting), it may be necessary for the individual to submit a separate or supplemental accommodation request each time the conflict arises.